 Our approach to managing sickness and critical illness are based on the following diocesan principles:

-- Seeking medical and professional advice – in order to take actions to support you, we may need to seek medical reports and professional advice.
+In order to take action to support you, we may need to seek medical reports and professional advice.
 The obtained reports will offer practical advice, suggestions and recommendations phrased both in terms of fitness for duty and short, medium and longer-term adjustments which will enable the individual to return to full capacity at work as safely as possible.

-- Exploring financial support is in place for individual concerned – ensure that stipends are maintained within the appropriate diocesan and Church Commissioner policies, and that in cases of hardship we will support the individual to identify grants and other benefits from appropriate bodies.
+Ensure that stipends are maintained within the appropriate diocesan and Church Commissioner policies and that in cases of hardship we will support the individual to identify grants and other benefits from appropriate bodies.

-- Flexibility – it is important to reassure the individual who is going through illness that we are prepared to consider reorganisation of patterns or work, readjustment of duties and so on.
+It is important to reassure the individual who is going through an illness that we are prepared to consider reorganisation of patterns or work, readjustment of duties and so on.
 This will give them the maximum flexibility to balance their medical treatment with maintaining effectiveness and efficiency at work.
 Whenever relevant, actions taken will be based on medical advice to ensure we are giving the most appropriate support (for example through the advice of the occupational health doctor (refer to the pastoral care and support for clergy).

 While all stipendiary clergy unable to perform their duties because of sickness are required to telephone or email the incumbent or area dean and the HR & Stipends administrator at Diocesan Church House as soon as possible, associate clergy may want to follow the same procedure due to the reasons provided before.